laurajodz/README/README.md

 - I prioritize kindness in all communications.

 ## What are some useful things to know in advance about your style?
+- I can get quite serious when I am laser-focused on learning a new concept.
 - I am not a morning person.
 I like to spend my early mornings very quietly, alone, reading and setting my intentions for the day.
 - I take a lot of notes and am a guilt-ridden tree killer.
 - I enjoy making things more efficient.